zhenrong-wang/lichat/README.md

 ### 3.2 How To Chat

 - Once service started, it would start receiving and processing UDP messages.
-- Any user can choose an UDP client such as `nc` on GNU/Linux to post messages, command:
+- Because the client is absent and in planning, currently you can choose an UDP client such as `nc` on GNU/Linux to post messages, command:
   - `nc -u SERVICE_IP_ADDR SERVICE_PORT` e.g. `nc -u localhost 8081`
 - A fresh new client would be required to choose `signup | signin` and set or provide credentials.
 - Once authenticated, users would be able to post public or private messages (aka.
 Chat).

-## 4. Future Works
+## 4. Problems and Future Works

+Currently the session management is done by `client addr`, which obviously is not suitable for real world asymmetric networking.
+The `client addr` probably drifts when the client device is in private network behind NAT or other devices.

+Currently the messages are not encrypted.
+That's not good at all.

-This project is in its very preliminery stage.
+In summary, this project is in its very preliminery stage.
 It is functional, but there are still lots of things to do.

 If you are interested, please feel free to contribute.